TristanB22/SokoloffGrant/Projects/_Overview/Day5.md

 So the output would be 10853!

-### If I wanted to print out an entire array, remember that I can just to a for loop!
+### If I wanted to do something to an entire array, remember that I can just to a for loop!

 __Method 1:__
 ```